kodemore/chili/README.md

 decoded = serializer.decode(encoded)
 ```

-> Note: that you should only use the `@serializable` decorator for objects that are both encodable and decodable.
+> Note: that you should only use the `@serializable` decorator for objects that are both @encodable and @decodable.

 ## JSON Serialization